Clan McDuck: Fergus McDuck

 Fergus McDuck (1835–1902) is the second child of Dingus and Molly McDuck and the father of Scrooge McDuck.
 As such he is a prominent character in The Life and Times of Scrooge McDuck.

 He was born in Glasgow in 1835 to Dingus McDuck and Molly Mallard, who were both working as coal miners at the time.
 He spent most of his life as a mill worker.

 According to a story by William Van Horn, Fergus at some point had a short marriage with an unidentified woman, with whom he had the son Rumpus McFowl.
 He later married Downy O'Drake, his wife in Rosa's stories, who became the mother of three of his children – Scrooge, Matilda, and Hortense.

 The rest of Fergus' biography is shown in The Life and Times of Scrooge McDuck.
 In 1877 he encouraged his son to work to have his own money.
 Scrooge's obvious intelligence, skill at hard work and ambition made his father believe that Scrooge would be able to restore Clan McDuck to its former glory.
 In the story Of Ducks, Dimes, and Destinies, it is revealed that Scrooge's Number One Dime came from Fergus, who gave it to the man who used it to pay Scrooge for shining his shoes.

 In 1885 the Clan's hereditary lands would have been seized due to Fergus' inability to pay his taxes.
 But Scrooge spent his savings at the time ($10,000) to pay the taxes and become the new owner of their lands.
 While Scrooge was away, Fergus and his family moved back to Castle McDuck, abandoned for centuries in Dismal Downs.
-The family continued to work to pay for the taxes and Scrooge sent them most all of the money he earned while traveling.
+The family continued to work to pay for the taxes, and Scrooge sent them money he earned while traveling.
 Fergus became a widower in 1897.

 Scrooge became rich in the Klondike and returned to Scotland in 1902 as a billionaire.
-Scrooge's intention was originally to settle in Dismal Downs but he quickly changed his mind and decided to settle in the United States.
+Scrooge's intention was originally to settle in Dismal Downs, but he quickly changed his mind and decided to settle in the United States.
 He wanted to take his family with him.
-His sisters accepted but Fergus decided to stay.
+His sisters accepted, but Fergus decided to stay.
 He died during the night, aged 72, and was re-united with his wife Downy and the rest of the McDuck Clan as his three children left Scotland.